Living with Uncertainty

 External Factors of Uncertainty

 Our myopic view of uncertainty tolerance as a valuable characteristic is misguided.
 While we must comfortably tolerate some uncertainty, we can't live in chaos.
 We need stability.
 We need certainties.
-Habits, routines, reliable others contribute to stabilizing our lives, leaving cognitive space to manage our changing environments.
+Habits, routines, and reliable others stabilize our lives, leaving cognitive space to manage our inevitable changing environments.

-Countries and regions with extreme political, economic, and environmental uncertainties tend to adopt more rigid standards in other areas of their lives to compensate.
+Countries and regions with extreme political, economic, and environmental uncertainties tend to adopt more rigid standards in other areas to compensate.
 War torn countries tend to correlate with radical adherence to strict religious directives for behavior.
 The rules for right and wrong create a certainty.

 When money, safety and justice are uncertain, relying on uncontrollable factors, individuals are likely to adopt radical beliefs (conspiracies) that alleviate some of the discomfort of uncertainty.